-The national emergency remains in effect by President Joseph R. Biden Jr. regarding the novel coronavirus disease 2019 (COVID-19), an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The national emergency declared on March 13, 2020 regarding the novel coronavirus disease 2019 (COVID-19), an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has been terminated by Public Law 118-3 on April 10, 2023.
 The public health emergency declared by Governor Eric J. Holcomb on March 6, 2020 has been rescinded by Executive Order 22-09, effective March 3, 2022.

 Policy for Law Enforcement Officer Deaths due to COVID-19

 As an eligibility determination may not be able to be immediately made in these cases, any law enforcement officer who has died as a result of contracting COVID-19 will be recognized as a ‘provisional’ line of duty death on the Indiana Law Enforcement Memorial until additional details are available.

 Our Criteria for Inclusion are those established by the National Law Enforcement Officers Memorial Fund.
 For deaths caused by disease, “if it is determined that an officer died as a result of infectious disease contracted while performing official duties, that officer is eligible for inclusion on the memorial.”